|Nutritional Guidelines (per serving)|

 Eugene's easy crock pot beef barbecue is made with an inexpensive pot roast.
 The roast is cooked low and slow with some cola, ketchup, and onion soup mix.

-Only 4 ingredients make it a breeze to prepare, and the slow cooker makes it practically hands-free.
+Only four ingredients make it a breeze to prepare, and the slow cooker makes it practically hands-free.

 - 4 pounds beef chuck roast (or use a rump roast or bottom round)